 This audit found, all products continue to use qualifier terms on the front-of-pack to indicate they are meat free.
 The average number of qualifiers has reduced, signalling simplification and decluttering of labels.
-There has been a reduction in the use of animal terminology used in the product name and if used, increased use of modified terms to indicate they are meat free.
-Products not using animal depictions remained relatively consistent (1% increase) and there was a reduction in the use of animal depictions occupying more than 10% of front-of-pack label.
+There has been a reduction in the use of animal terminology used in the product name and if used, increased use of modified terms to indicate they are meat free and products with animal depictions exceeding 10% of the front-of-pack no longer exist in the market.

 Notably, all 272 products in the audit adhere to the APC Plant-Based Meat Alternative Products Labelling Guideline.
 This audit supports the APC’s mission to promote responsible industry practices and consumer trust, providing insights into retail trends and updated data.